-The results in Table 1 give some indication of the levels of consensus over quantitative methods.
+The results in Table 24.1 give some indication of the levels of consensus over quantitative methods.
 A majority of subjects outside of politics require their students to learn quntiative methods skills, though only sociology and economics require it in almost all degrees.
-There is further training in research methods required in all programmes for sociology and criminology as well as more than half of politics programmes.
-The most consensus is shown over undergraudate research, which is required of almost all programmes in economics, sociology and criminology as well as two-thirds of politics and almost half of business programmes.
+There is further training in research methods required in all programmes for sociology and criminology, as well as more than half of politics programmes.
+The highest consensus is shown over undergraudate research, which is required of almost all programmes in economics, sociology and criminology as well as two-thirds of politics and almost half of business programmes.

 The results demonstrate a clear commitment to research methods training and its application in the social sciences.
-There is also a clear commitment to training students in quantitative methods, thought the extent to which this training is reinforced and practiced is still an open question.
+There is also a clear commitment to training students in quantitative methods, though the extent to which this training is reinforced and practised is still an open question.
 This level of consensus is noteworthy because the official subject benchmarks for these subjects, outside of economics, do not indicate that students must have quantitative methods training or undertake research projects.
 These benchmarks are drawn up by the disciplines under the auspices of the UK’s Quality Assurance Agency to indicate what knowledge and skills all students should have when they graduate in a particular subject.
-The lack of any such requirements was noted as a problem for promoting better numeracy among students (MacInnes 2015) but does not seem to have greatly affected this national consensus over degree structures.
+The lack of any such requirements was noted as a problem for promoting better numeracy among students (MacInnes, 2015) but does not seem to have greatly affected this national consensus over degree structures.
 The one exception to this consensus is politics, which shows a distinct lack of enthusiasm for quantitive methods training as well as more general research methods training.
 It is also weaker than most other subjects on undergraduate research, so politics appears more resistant to any curricular structure than other subjects and is clearly an outlier.

 Interrogating practice